 Onions are so easy to grow!
-If you use a lot of onions in cooking, why not plant a few rows in your garden?
-They are one of the easiest vegetables to grow and the only thing you need to do is keep the weeds down, so the onions grow nice and big.
-Here’s how we grow onions every year.
+If you use a lot of onions in cooking, why not plant a few rows in your vegetable garden?
+They are one of the easiest vegetables to grow and the only thing you need to do is keep the weeds under control.

 How to Grow Onions

 I always buy onion sets, because growing onions from onion seeds takes much longer.
 You can certainly do it, but you need to sow the seeds in January and then transplant later into the garden.

 Onion sets are just small onion seedlings that can be planted in the garden.

 Be sure to choose a variety that works with the climate and day lengths where you live.
 Long-day onions will need 14 to 15 hours of daylight per day, whereas short-day onions only need about 10.

 There are also day-neutral onions which will produce good bulbs regardless of day length.

 To plant, I first run a string line.
 This way I can try to keep my rows straight; after it is in place, I make a furrow using my shovel.

 I like to add some well composted manure to the trench before I plant, but you can also use nitrogen fertilizer like these to promote bulb growth.

 If you’re using mulch, be sure to keep it a fairly thin layer as this can retain too much moisture and you’ll want to tops of the bulbs to have pure sunlight.
 If they aren’t able to have fresh air and full sun, this can lead to rot.
 Good drainage is crucial for healthy onions.